Practical guidance for supporting aging parents with dignity,

 gives you all the details you need for correct placement.

-or shower and make sure the bathmat on the floor has a secure rubber
+the tub or shower and make sure the bathmat on the floor has a

-bench provides a safe place to sit, which helps conserve energy and
+or bench provides a safe place to sit, which helps conserve

-greatly improves stability.
-Eventually, you might consider a full
+energy and greatly improves stability.
+Eventually, you might

 aging in place bathroom remodel, which can adapt the space for long-term comfort and safety.

-cords for the toaster, coffee maker, and other small appliances aren't
+make sure cords for the toaster, coffee maker, and other small

-frayed or dangling where they could be a hazard.
+appliances aren't frayed or dangling where they could be a

-fantastic, easy-to-install option that makes countertops much brighter
+is a fantastic, easy-to-install option that makes countertops

-bedroom door to the bed should be completely clear of any obstacles,
+the bedroom door to the bed should be completely clear of any

 Check Furniture Stability: Make sure chairs and